Jrachman/tensorflow-py3/README.md

 2. Execute `docker pull julianrachman/tensorflow-py3:latest` in the terminal.

-3. Use `docker run -it -p 8888:8888 -e "PASSWORD=pass" --name jrtfpy3 julianrachman/tensorflow-py3:latest` to run this.
+3. Use `docker run -it --network=host -p 8888:8888 -e "PASSWORD=pass" --name jrtfpy3 julianrachman/tensorflow-py3:latest` to run this.

 4. Run `config/run_jupyter.sh --allow-root` and you are set!
 Just visit http://localhost:8888 and the password should be "pass."